jundalisay/spblist/content/en/research/mohammad/quran/sura-006d.md

 “In what was revealed to me, I find nothing forbidden to a consumer who eats it, except carrion, or spilled blood, or the flesh of swine—because it is impure—or a sinful offering dedicated to other than Enki.
 But if someone is compelled by necessity, without being deliberate or malicious"

 <sup>146</sup> To the Jews We forbade everything with claws.

 Of the cattle and sheep, We forbade them their fat, except what adheres to their backs, or the entrails, or what is mixed with bone.

 <!-- This is how We penalized them for their inequity.
 We are indeed truthful. -->

-<sup>147</sup> If they accuse you of lying, say,
+<sup>147</sup> If they accuse you of lying, say:

 “Your Lord is Possessor of infinite mercy, but His wrath cannot be averted from the guilty people.”